itroy/html5-twbs-scss/README.md

-html5-twbs-scss
+HTML5 Twitter Bootstrap SCSS Prototype Base
 ===============

-HTML5 Twitter Bootstrap &amp; SCSS Boilerplate for prototyping
+HTML5 Twitter Bootstrap &amp; SCSS Boilerplate for prototyping.

+This will be my base for creating fast proof of concepts for web applications, testing new technologies, plugins and ideas.

+Fork this repo to get started.